BuiVanDuc/distanceapi/README.md

 Access to swagger of the app and enter address in api for find distacne
 - URL: http://127.0.0.1:5050/v1/docs

 ## Result
+- View direct result on swagger
-Result is saved to .log file in `./app/logger/logs` folder
+- Result is saved into .log file in `./app/logs` folder